-- Writing Basics for Flow, Form, and Style - An admissions officer's secret identity: the Grammar Police. - No incomplete or run-on sentences. - Count your commas, colons, and semi-colons. - Circle your starting words. - Vary sentence length. - Avoid the passive voice "had" is not your friend. - Sometimes less is more no need to go crazy with the adjectives.
+- Writing Basics for Flow, Form, and Style - o An admissions officer's secret identity: the Grammar Police. - No incomplete or run-on sentences. - Count your commas, colons, and semi-colons. - Circle your starting words. - · Vary sentence length. - Avoid the passive voice "had" is not your friend. - Sometimes less is more no need to go crazy with the adjectives.
+We are not impressed with your prodigious lexicon, your proficiency with a veritable profusion of recondite, abstruse jargon, or your legal phraseology.
 I just want to know you can write a good sentence and that you have your own story to tell. - Good books: Elements of Style (Strunk and White), A Rulebook for Arguments (Weston), The New Oxford Guide to Writing (Kane), On Writing Well (Zinsser), Naked, Drunk, and Writing: Shed Your Inhibitions and Craft a Compelling Memoir (Lara).

-PS WRITING STEP #7: EDIT, EDIT, EDIT

-Sharing with others for suggestions, edits, feedback.

-PS WRITING STEP #8: QUALITY CONTROL
+PS Writing Step #9: Quality Control

-Don't rely on Spell Check.

-Avoid using a specific law school name - or do so with extreme caution.

-Read it out loud.
+- Sharing with others for suggestions, edits, feedback. - Don't rely on Spell Check. - Avoid using a specific law school name or do so with extreme caution. - Read it out loud.
 Does it sound like you?

-PS WRITING STEP #9: ACTUALLY PRESS SEND
+PS Writing Step #10: Actually Press Send

 "Perfection to me is, I walk away from a situation and say, 'I did everything I could do right there.
-There was nothing more that I could do."- Drake
+There was nothing more that I could do." - Drake